Timing Is Everything: For Maximum Success, Start Planning Now for Next Summer’s Internship Program

 - Experience: Offers extremely valuable training to the students for many careers

 - Productivity: Helps the TTO avoid accumulating a technology backlog

 - Value: Enables TTOs to screen technologies—and thereby prioritize commercialization efforts—more affordably

 - Efficiency: Allows TTO staff to focus on marketing, deal making and other high-value activities

 - Leadership: Lays the groundwork for the next generation of tech transfer and business leaders

 Remember, though, that internship programs are not inconsequential to manage.
 The TTO professional in change of the interns must be allotted significant time to train, mentor, and manage them effectively.

-For more information, download Fuentek’s white paper, “Developing an Effective Internship Program for Your University’s Technology Transfer Office” (it’s free; all you have to do is register).
+For more information, download Fuentek’s white paper, “Developing an Effective Internship Program for Your University’s Technology Transfer Office”.
 Or contact me if you have questions or would like Fuentek to help implement an internship program in your TTO.

 Editor’s note: Fuentek thanks each of the universities that kindly provided the photos in this blog post.